 It can happen in any community and victims can be any age, race, gender, or nationality.
 Traffickers might use violence, manipulation, or false promises of well-paying jobs or romantic relationships to lure victims into trafficking situations.
 Language barriers, fear of their traffickers, and/or fear of law enforcement frequently keep victims from seeking help, making human trafficking a hidden crime.
-This page provides general information and resources on human trafficking, what laws are in place to prosecute offenders, and how to protect yourself from predators.
+This page provides general information and resources on human trafficking and sex workers, what laws are in place to prosecute offenders, and how to protect yourself from predators.

 Human trafficking is the crime of using force or deception to exploit victims for services and profit, most commonly involving coerced labor or sexual acts.
 It includes harboring victims, recruiting them, transporting, or receiving them.
 Human trafficking comes in many forms, such as debt bondage, domestic servitude, forced begging, organ harvesting, sex trafficking, and labor trafficking.
 Victims and perpetrators can be anyone, coercion can be obvious or subtle, and human trafficking is a problem in both the United States and throughout the world.
 How common is human trafficking in the United States?

 Yes.
 Americans may think of human trafficking as only being prevalent in third-world countries.
 However, it is both persistent and on the rise in the United States.
 Human trafficking is a hidden and undetected crime, so it is safe to assume the reported incidents underrepresent the actual numbers.
 In 2020, the U.S. National Human Trafficking Hotline received reports of 10,583 human trafficking situations in the U.S. that involved 16,658 victims.
 From 2007 to 2020, the Hotline opened 73,946 – an average of almost 16 per day.
 Cumulatively, the Hotline received an average of 69 phone calls, emails, and online per day in the same years.